311labs/django-jestit/taskit/README.md

 Taskit's core components include:

-- **Publishing tasks**: Using `publish_task`, tasks can be published to specific channels with relevant data and expiration time.
+- **Publishing tasks**: Using `publish`, tasks can be published to specific channels with relevant data and expiration time.
 - **Task execution**: Tasks are executed concurrently by workers of a `TaskEngine`, which listens to specific channels for incoming tasks.
 - **Redis-based queuing**: Task states such as pending, running, and error are maintained using Redis sets.